EndstoneMC/endstone/README.md

 #### Supported Operating Systems

-The autoinstaller supports the following operating systems (note: these are the OSes, not their distros):
+The autoinstaller supports the following operating systems and distributions based on them:

 - Ubuntu
 - Debian